 All references to public lands in this post refer to BLM land.

 There are two types of camping available on BLM public lands.

+Aside from the developed campgrounds, most public lands are open for dispersed camping unless otherwise noted.
 Unlike developed campgrounds, dispersed camping is entirely free.
-Aside from the developed campgrounds, most public lands are open for dispersed camping unless otherwise noted.
-Keep an eye out for signage saying that the land may not be used for camping.
+Keep an eye out for signage saying that you may not use the land for camping.

 Podcast Episode: #Vanlife with Photographer Andy Austin